 The Normandy landscape around Giverny is lovely: the rolling Seine river banks with castles such as La Roche Guyon, the small Epte river make up a delicious countryside.

 Close to Giverny, Moulin de Fourges is a charming and affordable French restaurant in a water mill.
 Web site.
-A lunch in Moulin de Forges is included in the Versailles Giverny bus tour from Paris.
+A lunch near Giverny is included in the Versailles Giverny bus tour from Paris.
 Information.